Children in Andhra Pradesh

 The challenge

-In the last decade, significant achievements have been made in education, primary enrolment is near universal, participation in upper primary schools has increased and there are improvements in learning levels.
 At the same time, learning outcomes at Grade 5 and Grade 8 remain low.
-Andhra Pradesh, post bifurcation, is working towards setting up model schools, especially for girls despite a severe shortage of qualified personnel.
-The Annual Status of Education Report 2016 findings show that after 10 years, reading and arithmetic scores have improved in public-funded schools in the early grades.
+Andhra Pradesh, post-bifurcation, is working towards setting up model schools, especially for girls, despite a severe shortage of qualified personnel.

-The state has created a platform for women’s economic participation through self-help groups and functions in both rural and urban areas.
-The state has taken some positive steps with the articulation of Vision Swarnandhra 2029 to drive social and economic policies and by notifying a state institute of transformation on the lines of NITI Aayog.
-The government has already operationalized the ‘SMART Village SMART Ward’ programme and a state Nutrition Mission.
+The state has taken some positive steps, including articulating Vision Swarnandhra 2029 to drive social and economic policies and notifying a state institute of transformation on the lines of NITI Aayog.

 Advancing children’s rights and well-being

-Besides, this UNICEF gives technical support the state to reduce stunting and undernutrition among infants and young children by promoting appropriate infant and young child feeding practices and treatment and management of severe acute malnutrition.
+Besides, UNICEF gives technical support to the state to reduce stunting and undernutrition among infants and young children by promoting appropriate infant and young child feeding practices and treatment and management of severe acute malnutrition.

 It supports strengthening the state’s capacity to access, generate and use data for evidence-based planning, budgeting and monitoring of health programmes.
 UNICEF supports the government in improving the quality of care provided in healthcare facilities, especially in marginalized communities.